Zilliqa/Scilla-Cookbook/docs/csc-introduction.md

 #### What infomation should tutorial pages have?

-Tutorial pages should be informative with details around the topic being discussed, write with enough infomation to convey the point without duplication across topics, write as structured as possible leaving no ambiguity to the reader.
-Reference standard recipe pages when you can.
+Tutorial pages should be informative with details around the topic being discussed, write as structured as possible leaving no ambiguity to the reader.
+Reference standard recipe pages when possible.